codio-content/Coding_with_Javascript-Numeric_and_string_expressions/.guides/content/Other-expressions-b84e.md

-You may have been told that you need to put semi colons at the end of each line in Javascript. *This is not true.
+You may have been told that you need to put semi colons at the end of each line in JavaScript. *This is not true.

 You *can* put semi-colons at the end of each line but you certainly don't have to.
 There are only 2 special cases where this is needed and youwon't encounter these cases until you are quite advanced.